scipy/scipy/doc/source/tutorial/signal.rst

 delivers the identical result as in the continuous time case of Eq.
 :math:numref:`eq_SpectA_ContEnergy`.
-The discrete Fourier transform (DFT) and its inverse (as implemented in the :mod:`scipy.fft` module) is given by
+The discrete Fourier transform (DFT) and its inverse (as implemented using efficient FFT calculations in the :mod:`scipy.fft` module) is given by

 .. math::